 Prior to becoming the head coach at Washington and Lee, King was a two-year assistant at Division II Bloomsburg University, where the Huskies posted a 36-17 record and a pair of berths to the Pennsylvania State Athletic Conference tournament in that span.
 The 2001-02 squad finished the season 21-6 overall and was ranked as high as second nationally in Division II.

 King earned her Bachelor of Science degree in sports medicine from Southern Maine in 1998 and her Master of Arts in teaching/health education from TCNJ in 2001.

-Brian Erickson is entering his fourth year as assistant coach of the Kean University women’s basketball program in 2017-18.
+Brian Erickson is entering his fifth year as assistant coach of the Kean University women’s basketball program in 2018-19.

 A two time graduate of Kean, with a Bachelor of Arts degree in health and physical education and a Master of Arts degree in counselor education, Erickson is currently a health and physical education teacher at Summit (N.J.)
 High School.